aneettasara/deepCV-assignments-S2-dcs-cusat/README.md

 2. Write about any one YOLO version.
 3. Write about Transformer Models.
 4. Implement MLP from scratch & replace the backpropagation algorithm with any of the latest optimization algorithms.
 5. Implement CNN for classifying an apple's image kept in any 1 of 4 quadrants.
+Dataset available at https://www.kaggle.com/datasets/aneettasara/apples-in-four-quadrants-classification-cnn

 Submitted By